QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 Cy_opt, U_opt
 ```

-Below we define the class `AK2` that solves for the transitional paths of the economy, given any fiscal policy experiment allowing for nonzero lump sum taxes
+Below we define a Python class `AK2` that solves for the transitional paths of the economy using the fixed-point algorithm.
+It can handle any fiscal policy experiment including nonzero lump sum taxations

 ```{code-cell} ipython3
 class AK2():